 Airfoil

 If you have an Airport Express with iTunes, or more than one Mac, try Airfoil.
-Send any audio to your remote speakers, use another Mac, Apple TV or even an iPhone as a remote speaker, play video with the soundtrack synced perfectly on your remote speakers.
+Send any audio to your remote speakers, use another Mac as a remote speaker, play video with the soundtrack synced perfectly on your remote speakers.

 Games